Energy and Natural Resources

 Utah’s Energy Resources

-Currently, over 98% of the energy produced in Utah is derived from oil, gas and coal, but unconventional and renewable energy resources provide potential for growth with respect to unconventional energy resources, including oil shale, oil sands and uranium, Utah has among the largest deposits of recoverable resources in the world.
-The development of these resources could greatly enhance both the State’s economy and the nation’s energy security.
+In the realm of Utah’s unconventional energy resources, which include oil shale, oil sands and uranium, Utah has among the largest recoverable deposits of those resources in the world.
+The development of these resources could greatly enhance both the State’s economy and the nation’s energy security goals.

 Utah also boasts significant high value renewable energy resources, including solar, wind, geothermal, hydroelectric, and biomass.
 Not only do these resources add value and resiliency through their low carbon-intensity, their distributed nature, and their fixed generation cost over time, but they also provide rural communities with profound economic development opportunities.

-Utah’s energy production was valued at $4.6 Billion in 2012.
+Utah’s energy production was valued at $4.7 Billion in 2012.

 Energy development created $587 Million in state and local revenues.